Whitby: Sport

 Wind surfing, sailing and surfing take place off the beaches between Whitby and Sandsend and the area is visited by divers.
-Whitby has various sports facilities including the town cricket and football pitches and tennis courts.
+Whitby's other sports facilities including cricket and football pitches, and tennis courts.

-The Whitby Regatta takes place annually over three days in August.
-The competition between three rowing clubs – Whitby Friendship ARC, Whitby Fishermen's ARC and Scarborough ARC – forms the backbone of the weekend.
-The event has expanded to include a fair on the pier, demonstrations, fireworks and military displays – including the spectacle of the Red Arrows aerobatics display team of the Royal Air Force.
+Whitby Regatta takes place annually over three days in August.
+The highlight is a rowing competition between Whitby Friendship, Whitby Fishermen's, and Scarborough amateur rowing clubs.

-Golfing facilities range from "pitch and putt" to Whitby Golf Club.
-The golf club formed in 1891 and has been at its current site, a 18-hole course situated on the cliff tops to the north-west of the town, in 1895.
+Whitby Golf Club formed in 1891 and has been at its 18-hole course on cliff tops to the northwest of the town since 1895.

-Whitby Town F.C., formed in 1892, is a semi-professional football club which plays in the Northern Premier League at the 3,200 capacity Turnbull Ground on Upgang Lane.
-England international footballer Beth Mead was born in the town.
+Whitby Town F.C., formed in 1892, is a semi-professional football club which plays in the Northern Premier League at its 3,200 capacity Turnbull Ground on Upgang Lane.

-Whitby Cricket Club has been in existence since the 1920s and is located on Whitby's West Cliff, on the Turnbull Ground.
-Two senior Saturday teams compete in the North Yorkshire & South Durham Cricket League and a junior section play in the Derwent Valley Junior Cricket League.
+Whitby Cricket Club has been in existence since the 1920s and plays from the Turnbull Ground on West Cliff.
+Two senior Saturday teams compete in the North Yorkshire & South Durham Cricket League, and a junior section in the Derwent Valley Junior Cricket League.

 Climate

 The area generally has warm summers and relatively mild winters.
 Weather conditions vary from day to day as well as from season to season.
 Its latitude means that it is influenced by predominantly westerly winds with depressions and their associated fronts, bringing unsettled and windy weather particularly in winter.
 Between depressions there are often small mobile anticyclones that bring periods of fine weather.
 In winter anticyclones bring cold dry weather.
 In summer the anticyclones tend to bring dry settled conditions which can lead to drought.
 The two dominant influences on the climate of the Whitby area are shelter against the worst of the moist westerly winds provided by the North York Moors and the proximity of the North Sea.
 Late, chilly springs and warm summers are a feature of the area but there are often spells of fine autumn weather.
 Onshore winds in spring and early summer bring mists or low stratus clouds (known locally as sea frets) to the coast and moors.

-On 5 January 2016 the town became "virtually cut off" after flash floods.
-North Yorkshire Police warned on the night of 4 January that the town was only accessible through one route by 4x4 vehicles.
-It urged motorists to use "extreme caution" and avoid the area unless "absolutely necessary".
+On 5 January 2016 the town was seriously affected by flash floods.
+North Yorkshire Police cautioned motorists to drive with "extreme caution" and advised that the area be avoided "unless absolutely necessary".